launchdarkly/sdk-test-harness/docs/service_spec.md

 The response should be an empty 2xx response.

+#### Get big segment store status

+If `command` is "getBigSegmentStoreStatus", the test service should tell the SDK to report on the status of the configured big segment store.

+The request body, if any, is irrelevant.

+The response should be a JSON object with two boolean properties, `available` and `stale`.

 ### Close client: `DELETE <URL of SDK client instance>`

 The test harness sends this request when it is finished using a specific client instance.
 The test service should use the appropriate SDK operation to shut down the client (normally this is called `Close` or `Dispose`).